Yau Ma Tei is an area in the Yau Tsim Mong district. It was one of the first areas to be developed after the British acquired Kowloon in 1860.

 Yau Ma Tei is one of the older more colourful areas of Hong Kong.
 Busy, crowded, with a very Chinese urban feel with open-air markets, temples and lively activity.

-Typical Hong Kong grocery shop opening until very late in
+Typical Hong Kong grocery shops are opening until very late in

 the night.